Russia's war on Ukraine latest: Kyiv's forces cling to devastated Bakhmut | Law-Order

 * Reuters could not verify the battlefield reports.
 DIPLOMACY, POLITICS

-* "If the Kiev offensive fails, the West will be short of weapons and at that point Russia will be able to mobilise 400,000 men for the final attack." -Dmitry Suslov, a Putin adviser (Compiled by Reuters editors)
+* "If the Kyiv offensive fails, the West will be short of weapons and at that point Russia will be able to mobilise 400,000 men for the final attack." -Dmitry Suslov, a Putin adviser.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)